Print

 1. Preheat oven to 325ºF and grease a 10-15 cup bundt pan with nonstick spray.

-2. In a large bowl, whisk together the flour, baking powder, baking soda, and salt.
+2. In a medium bowl, whisk together the flour, baking powder, baking soda, and salt.

-3. In the bowl of a stand mixer fitted with the paddle attachment (or using a bowl and handheld electric mixer), cream together the coconut oil, cream cheese, sugar, and vanilla bean until light and fluffy.
-Wiping down the bowl and beater as needed, beat in the eggs one at a time, until fully incorporated.
+3. In the bowl of a stand mixer fitted with the paddle attachment (or using a large bowl and handheld electric mixer), cream together the unsalted butter, cream cheese, sugar, and optional vanilla bean seeds on medium-high speed until light and fluffy, similar to the consistency of frosting.

-Vanilla Bean Whipped Cream
+Vanilla Whipped Cream

 Notes